March 21, 2022

 In this article we will specifically target mobility, so try to do this assessment cold to see your everyday mobility and then you can test after a warm-up or workout just to compare.

 The definition of mobility is the quality or state of being mobile or movable: ability or capacity to move.
 When we speak of mobility in the human body, we’re referring to the ability to move naturally with strength through an ideal range of motion.
 Increased mobility will help you to reach your goals whether it’s to put on muscle or just to feel better throughout a normal day.
-This article will walk you through 7 body mobility tests then provide you with some tips and exercises on how to improve your joint mobility.
+This article will walk you through 7 mobility tests then provide you with some tips and exercises on how to improve your joint mobility.

 Think of your mobility as the cornerstone to a healthy pain-free body.
 Lesser mobility leads to instability which decreases the movements you’re able to perform.
 Without proper movement, it’s difficult to build strength, power, and endurance.
-So, forget about building your repertoire of specialized skills related to fitness if you’re missing one of the most import pieces of a strong foundation; mobility.
+So, forget about building your repertoire of specialized skills related to fitness if you’re missing one of the most import pieces of a strong foundation - mobility.

 There are many joints in our bodies that require mobility but in this article, we will touch on the joints/areas that people often have mobility issues with:

 Follow the tests and drills below to assess the mobility of your most important joints, which includes the shoulders, thoracic spine, hips, ankles.